 It's often only when we look back on a period of time that we realise how far we've come.
 And that's exactly what happened when we asked seven web professionals what lessons they'd learned in the last year.

 Covering everything from how to do less to why you should stick with just one stack, these lessons could be just what you need to shake up your workflow this year.
-For more ways to shake things up, pick a fantastic website builder and web hosting service.
+For more ways to shake things up, pick up one of the best website builders and best web hosting services.
 Or, read on for the gems of wisdom these web designers and developers have discovered.

 01. Use clear language